I Will Not Mourn for Ayo Odebisi (Paramole)

 I have never met an individual so independent but so gregarious; so generous but so prudent; so outspoken but so tactful; so refined but so counterculture; so charismatic but so modes; so wealthy, but so ragged.
 He was a mathematician that spent more time on poetry.
 The power broker was never involved in politics.
 He was the millionaire who lived liked he was penniless.
 He was a gifted intellectual but one of the ‘everyday people’.
 And none of it was contrived.
 Oh yes!
 Paramole was a living Paradox.

 Paramole was a Pyrate, a proud and exemplary one.
 He was the purest kind of Pyrate based on the “4-7 Creed,” the only benchmark of Pyratism.
-His life whole was totally against convention; tribal sentiments never bound him; his life and lifestyle exemplified humanistic ideals, and you will hardly find a man more chivalrous and brotherly than himself.
+His life whole was totally against convention; tribal sentiments never bound him; his life and lifestyle exemplified humanistic ideals.
+And you will hardly find a man more chivalrous and brotherly than himself.
 He would readily sacrifice for others; most would not even contemplate.
-He was the protector who would make sure everyone else had reached safety before he saved himself.
+Paramole was the protector who would make sure everyone else had reached safety before he saved himself.
 He accepted nothing without proper examination or prediction.

 I dare anyone to say he ever lied to or deceived them.
 He was the master, who was also the lifelong student.
 He had a sincere revolutionary spirit but was more successful as a brilliant reformer.
 For every word he uttered, he carried out three actions with keen dedication.
 It was the very genuineness of his person and his rejection of all things base that made him thrive in all things good.
 He was the opposite of what 99% of Pyrates are or have become, something that truly worried him and that he tried to counter.

-Paramole was a great man and a man of the people; he always stood for the Right thing, making things right and better.
+Paramole was a great man and a man of the people in the very best context.
+He always stood for the Right thing, making things right and better.
 He unrelentingly believed in the “unquenchability of the human spirit” and “freedom”.
 Those were the things that mattered most to him.
 For him, the human spirit is ever-enduring, ever-creative, only the body and things made of earth die.
 His spirit lives on.
 So, I will not mourn Paramole… if I can resist it – I do not know if I can.